-All clubs are overseen by their respective Student Life Office on each campus.
+All clubs are overseen by the Student Life Office.
 A club is made up of Pima Community College students who share a common interest that falls into one of the approved categories for club formation, and whose primary activity and/or service is for the College.